The Mandarin Oriental reinvents the Viennese palace by wagering on Asian intimacy in a Baroque shell.

 Other addresses in Vienna

-The Viennese palace that invented the Sachertorte in 1832, and that continues to serve breakfast to heads of state in its Empire salons.
+The Viennese palace that invented the Sachertorte in 1832, and which continues to serve breakfast to heads of state in its Empire salons.

 Hotel Sacher Wien